 Bridleways

 The closest previous work was a site called bridleways.uk.
 Bridleways are horse-riding routes which cyclists have also been allowed to ride on since 1968.
-My initial idea was to grab the per-county bridleway length calculations from that site, but I wanted to go to the source of the data.
+My initial idea was to grab the per-county bridleway length calculations from that site, but the numbers appeared to be far too low, and I wanted to go to the source of the data.
 This would allow me to include all off-road cycle routes, and show the availability of those routes in smaller areas across the country.

 Bridleways.uk gets some of its data from rowmaps and the rest from OpenStreetMap, a community-driven map database that is particularly good for outdoor mapping like hiking trails and cycling routes.
 OpenStreetMap data is used by platforms like Strava and Komoot.